 Fear & Greed Index – Investor Sentiment

-Fear & Greed Index – Investor Sentiment With a reading of 55, the Fear & Greed Index is neutral, where optimism and caution are in equilibrium.
+Fear & Greed Index – Investor Sentiment With the Fear & Greed Index at 23, sentiment remains cautious — market participants are watchful, not terrified.
 Image: Cable News Network

-Fear & Greed Index – Investor Sentiment With a reading of 55, the Fear & Greed Index is neutral, where optimism and caution are in equilibrium.
+Fear & Greed Index – Investor Sentiment With the Fear & Greed Index at 23, sentiment remains cautious — market participants are watchful, not terrified.
 Image: Cable News Network

-NAAIM Exposure Index – Investor Sentiment The NAAIM Exposure Index stands at 94.09, showing that active managers are strongly bullish on U.S. equities.
-This level of exposure reflects robust market confidence among professional money managers.
-The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM…
+NAAIM Exposure Index – Investor Sentiment At 87.87, the NAAIM Exposure Index leaves little room for doubt: active managers are firmly in risk-on mode — clear evidence that Wall Street’s animal spirits are very much alive.
+The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by…

 AAII U.S. Investor Sentiment Bearish Readings While AAII U.S. investor pessimism has eased to a 20-week low, bearish sentiment remains modestly elevated relative to historical averages, indicating that caution lingers even as market conditions improve.
 Image: The Daily Shot